Business Closings and Stay-at-Home Orders in a Public Health Crisis

 For at least one company, the answer was yes.
-In April, a western New York law firm received a cease-and-desist order for violating a mandate that allowed only essential businesses to conduct services in person.
-The firm has since filed a lawsuit against Gov. Cuomo and State Attorney General Letitia James alleging “abuse of power.”
+In April, a Western New York law firm received a cease-and-desist order for violating a mandate that allowed only essential services to conduct services in person.
+The firm filed a lawsuit against Gov. Cuomo and State Attorney General Letitia James, alleging “abuse of power.”

 And for individuals?
-“It’s brand new territory,” says Ameer Benno, a civil rights and personal injury attorney with Block O’Toole & Murphy.
+“It’s brand new territory,” says Ameer Benno, a civil rights and personal injury attorney at Benno & Associates in New York City.
 “I’m hard-pressed to think of another situation where people are essentially on a lockdown for this duration.
 This is really new ground for everybody, and the question of what could happen to you if you violate [the order] is one that we need to really unpack.”

-Any order that mandates social distancing or prohibits large gatherings must be science-based, neutral and tailored to the specific issue, Maazel says.
+Any order that mandates physical distancing (e.g., six feet) or prohibits large gatherings must be science-based, neutral, and tailored to the specific issue, Maazel says.
 And such an emergency order won’t hold up without due process and sufficient notice given to the person or entity that is expected to comply.

-In June, Gov. Cuomo began lifting the shelter-in-place order, with some “nonessential” businesses, such as construction and manufacturing allowed reopening with social distancing measures.
+In June, Gov. Cuomo began lifting the shelter-in-place order, with some “nonessential” businesses, such as construction and manufacturing, allowed to reopen with social distancing measures.
 For many, it was too soon to tell what the legal fallout of violating the original, or revised, stay-at-home orders might be.

 “Any time you put into action a protocol that’s never really been used before, you’re going to encounter factual situations that you couldn’t have anticipated.
 We’re still working out the kinks that come any time you try something new,” Benno says.
 “We’re going to have to take a look at all these variables, the science and the economics of it, and figure out a better way forward in case, God forbid, this happens again.”